AlgoCompSynth/FPS-100-Resurrection/README.md

     Next, choose your hosting service.
-Edit the file `set_envars` and remove the comment designator "#" from the `HOST_SERVICE=` line you want to use,and add one at the beginning of the other one.
+Edit the file `set_envars` and remove the comment designator "#" from the `HOST_SERVICE=` line you want to use, and add one at the beginning of the other one.
     The default is Podman, so you can skip this step if you're using Podman.

     ```